sccn/sccn.github.io/tutorials/10_Group_analysis/component_clustering_tools.md

 The main method to cluster components in EEGLAB is the PCA clustering method described below.
 Other methods are the Measure Projection method and the Scalp Correlation method available in EEGLAB plugins as indicated in a following section.

+### Building a preclustering matrix

-The aim of the pre-clustering interface is to build a global distance matrix specifying 'distances' between components for use by the clustering algorithm.
+The aim of the preclustering interface is to build a global distance matrix specifying 'distances' between components for use by the clustering algorithm.
 This component 'distance' is typically abstract, estimating how 'far' the components' maps, dipole models, and/or